 The brilliant Jody Houser has outdone herself; she’s written some quirky, but completely real dialogue, with each and every character sounding exactly like they do on TV.
-There’s a serious threat, great humor and a ton of action… with a little bit of social commentary thrown in for good measure.
-Outstanding writing, but what else would you expect from an Eisner nominated talent, who’s written comics for Marvel, DC, and Star Wars.
+There’s a serious threat, great humor, and a ton of action… with a little bit of social commentary thrown in for good measure.
+Outstanding writing, but what else would you expect from an Eisner-nominated talent, who’s written comics for Marvel, DC, and Star Wars.

 Roberta Ingranata’s work in this book makes me smile.
-I’ve been reading Doctor Who comics for well over forty years, and hers are some of the best looking ever.
+I’ve been reading Doctor Who comics for well over forty years, and hers are some of the best-looking ever.
 Of course, the wonderful colors by Enrica Angiolini and Shari Chankamma help.
 Look at the art attached to see what I’m talking about.

 The great use of light and shadow in the stairwell scene, particularly when compared to the natural daylight pages that follow, works brilliantly.
 It’s lovely seeing the line and color artists really making each other’s work truly shine.
-Look below at how every leaf is drawn, and how every shadow of every leaf is colored on the characters faces.
+Look below at how every leaf is drawn, and how every shadow of every leaf is colored on the characters’ faces.
 Was this necessary?
 No. Does it look great and add so much more depth to the scene?
 Hell, yes!

 I also love the way that Roberta’s use of body language conveys so much emotion.
-The way she captures both Doctor’s mannerisms, is so endearing… and so Jodie Whittaker/David Tennant.
+The way she captures both Doctor’s mannerisms is so endearing… and so Jodie Whittaker/David Tennant.

 I think that there’s a little too much empty space on a few pages, but what does fill the panels is gorgeous.
-Some pages have way too much negative white space between, above and below panels.
-I far prefer full page art over the stark, clinically laid out ones with big, white borders… but that’s just personal taste.
+Some pages have way too much negative white space between, above, and below panels.
+I far prefer full-page art over the stark, clinically laid out ones with big, white borders… but that’s just personal taste.

 Nope, no real criticisms.
-Ever letter is lovingly rendered, the art is gorgeous and the script is a delight.
+Every letter is lovingly rendered, the art is gorgeous and the script is a delight.
 I don’t know if Richard Starkings or Sarah Hedrick are old-school Doctor Who fans, but lettering the “What?” when spoken by both Doctors onto the page must have raised a chuckle if they are.
-My favorite line from the book comes when 10 sees 13’s TARDIS, spots that it’s different to his and he says “I don’t like it.”
+My favorite line from the book comes when 10 sees 13’s TARDIS, spots that it’s different from his and he says “I don’t like it.”